OneManMonkeySquad/UtilityAI/readme.md

 ## Getting Started
 Unzip the repository to your Unity /Assets oder any subfolder.
 Create a new Brain asset by right clicking in the project explorer, click Create/UnityAI/Brain.
 Double-click the Brain.
 The editor will open.

-By default, there won't be any Actions, ContextualScorers, ..., so you need to add some in code.
+By default, there won't be any Actions, ContextualScorers, InputScorers, ..., so you need to add some in code.
 Here is a short and senseless example to show you the general structure.

+> :warning: Because Actions, ContextualScorers, InputScorers, ... are ScriptableObjects they need to be in their own .cs files with the same name.
+So in the example put JumpAction into JumpAction.cs, HasSomePositions into HasSomePositions.cs and so on.
 ```cs
 using System;
 using System.Collections.Generic;